Previous Expeditions

 Van-Mijenfjorden, April, 2 person reconnaissance to establish base for later Summer visit and revisiting the previously sited survey station to re-establish a sensible communication link with the satellite used for exchanging data between site and the UK.

-8 person return reconnaissance to Rindersbukta, Bakaninbre and surrounding area, repeating work on ground pollution at Sveagruva and glacial survey work.
-A reconnaissance trip to Pyramiden by three members was also undertaken in the hope that it might prove a useful location for a future expedition
+8 person return reconnaissance to Rindersbukta, Baka surrounding area, repeating work on ground pollution at Sveagruva and glacial survey work.
+The ground pollution was from past mining activities.
+A reconnaissance trip to Pyramiden by 3 members was also undertaken in the hope that it might prove a useful location for a future expedition

 3 person revisit Rindersbukta Paulabre and Bakaninbre to re-establish surveying points and to record a programme for the BBC Radio 4 series ‘Science Now’, that was broadcast later that year